I’m starting to think I have Buffalo sauce running through my blood.

 Can’t get that Buffalo sauce craving out of your head?
 Me too.
 Light up your taste buds with these fiery recipes next:

 Cool, crisp veggies serve as a dynamite contrast to buttery Buffalo sauce.
 What would you use to top this tangy pizza?
 Carrot ribbons?
-Pickled red onions?
+Pickled red onions or dilly green beans?
 Share your garnish guidance in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 29, 2012.
 Last updated on February 16, 2021.